 *Please note that some courses listed here are not offered on a regular basis

-PSYC 513 - INTRODUCTION TO QUALITATIVE RESEARCH 3 Credits
+PSYC 513 - INTRODUCTION TO QUALITATIVE AND INTERPRETIVE RESEARCH 3 Credits

 PSYC 526 - PHENOMENOLOGY OF HUMAN DEVELOPMENT 3 Credits